Clutter Suppression in ISAC Systems with Compound Reconfigurable Antenna Arrays: Simulation Results

-We evaluate the performance of the proposed CRA array architecture under two reconfiguration-resolution cases.
-In the ideal high-resolution scenario, each CRA is capable of generating $P_{\mathrm{pat}} = 7$ distinct directional radiation patterns \cite{R. Murch 2022 pixel fig_reference_round} over $M = 180$ uniformly sampled azimuth angles.
-When combined with $P_{\mathrm{pol}} = 4$ polarization states \cite{H. Li 2024 polarization}, this configuration yields a total of $P = 28$ possible modes.
-However, in practical implementations, realizing such high-resolution reconfiguration often incurs considerable hardware complexity and computational overhead.
-Consequently, we also examine a more practical low-resolution scenario, in which each CRA supports $P_{\mathrm{pat}} = 3$ radiation patterns and $P_{\mathrm{pol}} = 3$ polarization states, resulting in a total of $P = 9$ feasible pattern–polarization reconfigurations.
+To illustrate the effectiveness of the proposed CRA array architecture, we evaluate its performance under two different reconfiguration resolutions.
+In the ideal high-resolution scenario, each CRA generates $P_{\mathrm{pat}} = 7$ distinct directional radiation patterns \cite{R. Murch 2022 pixel fig_reference_round} across $M = 180$ uniformly sampled azimuth angles.
+Combined with $P_{\mathrm{pol}} = 4$ polarization states \cite{H. Li 2024 polarization}, this configuration offers a total of $P = 28$ reconfigurable modes.
+We also investigate a lower-resolution scenario in which each CRA employs only $P_{\mathrm{pat}} = 3$ radiation patterns ($60^{\circ}$, $90^{\circ}$, $120^{\circ}$) and $P_{\mathrm{pol}} = 3$ polarization states (horizontal, vertical, $+45^{\circ}$), reducing the number of reconfigurable modes to $P = 9$.

-Fig. \ref{fig:iteration} illustrates the convergence behavior of the proposed joint design algorithm under various system configurations.
-In Fig. \ref{fig:iteration}(a), the transmit power budget at Alice is varied among 40W, 50W, and 60W, while in Fig. \ref{fig:iteration}(b), the legitimate communication SINR threshold is set to $\epsilon_{k}=10$dB and the eavesdropping SINR threshold to $\epsilon_{\mathrm{e},k}=-10$dB.
-It is evident from these results that the proposed algorithm exhibits rapid and consistent convergence across all tested scenarios, highlighting its computational efficiency and practicality.
+Fig.~\ref{fig:iteration}(a) presents the convergence behavior of the proposed joint EM- and BB-domain optimization algorithm for different transmit power budgets at the BS (20 W, 60 W, and 100 W), whereas Fig.~\ref{fig:iteration}(b) shows convergence under communication SINR thresholds ($\epsilon_{k}=1$ dB, 5 dB, 10 dB).
+The results clearly indicate that the proposed algorithm achieves rapid and stable convergence across all considered scenarios, underscoring its computational efficiency and practical applicability.